Selling an Operating Business and Real Estate - Who's The Broker?

 In the rural area in which I practice, a real estate broker had listed a business for sale, and this was without the real estate.
 The building was rented.
 As I had an interested customer, I called and asked for the financial data, receiving a P&L and Balance Sheet.
 I called back and asked for a Cash Flow breakdown.
 The broker didn't really know what I was requesting.

 The P&L of a business is often very different from the cash flow; just ask an IRS agent.
-One of the benefits of owning a business is getting some breaks by deducting expenses as business that would be personal otherwise.
+One of the benefits of owning a business is getting some breaks by deducting expenses as the business that would be personal otherwise.
 We're not talking necessarily about illegal or tax-dodging activities.
 An example would be deductions for a vehicle and its cost of operation, as it can be used for both personal and business activities.

 It was a disservice to his client to list his business when the most basic of requirements wasn't within his knowledge base.
 Any good business broker will require a cash flow analysis from their client as one of the most important financial documents.
 Adjustments to the value of the business are made based on items in the Cash Flow, including: